pejulian/aws-blog/README.md

 ## Pre-requisites

-- You should own a valid registered domain
+- You should own a valid registered domain (e.g `julian-pereira.com`)
-- You should have (and own) the HostedZone for the apex domain.
+- You should own the above top-level domain
-- This code should be able to write the subdomain record into the apex domain's hosted zone as an A record
+- This deployment should be able to write subdomain records for traffic delegation into the apex domain's hosted zone as an NS record

 ## For jucy.julian-pereira.com